H3stia/LeagueSharp/README.md

 LeagueSharp
 ===========

-AJumper by Quangcha, all credits to him.
+Some updated assemblies, all credits to original authors!